<

 Can I skip the Denali Prep Course?

-The full 5-stage progression runs $32,000–$47,000 over 30 months.
-Stage 1 (Rainier) is $3,500–5,000.
-Stage 2 (Aconcagua) is $8,000–12,000.
-Stage 3 (winter skills) is $2,000–3,500.
-Stage 4 (Denali Prep Course) is $3,500–4,500.
-Stage 5 (Denali itself) is $15,000–22,000 all-in including the $430 NPS fee, $600 air taxi, guided expedition, and specialized gear.
-Climbers who already own mountaineering gear from prior climbs can subtract $4,000–6,000.
+The full 5-stage progression runs $32,000-$47,000 over 30 months.
+Stage 1 (Rainier) is $3,500-5,000.
+Stage 2 (Aconcagua) is $8,000-12,000.
+Stage 3 (winter skills) is $2,000-3,500.
+Stage 4 (Denali Prep Course) is $3,500-4,500.
+Stage 5 (Denali itself) is $15,000-22,000 all-in.
+The Stage 5 budget includes the $430 NPS climbing fee, $600 Talkeetna-to-Kahiltna air taxi, guided expedition, and specialized gear including the -40°F sleeping bag and expedition sled.
+Climbers who already own mountaineering gear from prior climbs can subtract $4,000-6,000.
+Climbers entering with one stage already complete (most commonly Rainier) subtract that stage’s full cost.

 What is the success rate on Denali?